The State of Recruitment Report

 If you’ve reviewed someone’s application and think they’re worth pursuing, let them know what they can expect next.
 This engages talent sooner than later, helping you win their favor.

-Taking thoughtful, proactive steps to improve the candidate experience can correlate with securing top talent.
+Taking thoughtful, proactive steps to improve the experience can correlate with securing top talent.

 Organizations that invest in a strong candidate experience improve the quality of their new hires by 70%